vuxcode/pr1-project-MarcusNiklassonDen/time-report.md

   - 2023-11-10 worked for 30min
   - learning canvas, tryed to fix the problem with the stroke not updating as it should and itroduced another bug, now it makes dots instead

+  - 2023-11-10 worked for ?min
+  - learning canvas, fixed the bugg with the dots, rewrote all functions and listers. its alot more comprehensible now.